kumahq/kuma-website/docs/README.md

 ::: slot step-1-content
 ### Download and Install Konvoy CP
-To get started you can download Konvoy and install it using the Konvoy CLI application: `konvoyctl`.
+To get started you can download Konvoy and install it using the Konvoy CLI application: &#96;konvoyctl&#96;.
 :::

 ::: slot step-1-code-block